AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

    ![External accounts](assets/external-accounts.png)

 1. Locate the external AEM account.

-1. Enter the access parameters for your AEM authoring instance.
+By default it will have the values:

+   * **Type** - AEM
+   * **Label** - AEM Instance
+   * **Internal Name** - aemInstance

+1. On the **General** tab of this account, enter the user information that you defined in the [Set campaign-remote User Password](#set-campaign-remote-password) step.

-   * The AEM author server address
+   * **Server** - The AEM author server address
      * The AEM author server must be reachable from the Adobe Campaign Classic server instance.
      * Ensure that the server address does **not** end in a trailing slash.
-   * User ID
-   * Password
+   * **Account** - By default, this is the `campaign-remote` user that you set in AEM in the [Set campaign-remote User Password](#set-campaign-remote-password) step.
-     * This password is the same as the `campaign-remote` user that you set in AEM in the [Set campaign-remote User Password](#set-campaign-remote-password) step.
+   * **Password** - This password is the same as the `campaign-remote` user that you set in AEM in the [Set campaign-remote User Password](#set-campaign-remote-password) step.

 1. Select the **Enabled** checkbox.

 1. Click **Save**.

+Adobe Campaign can now communicate with AEM.

+## Next Steps {#next-steps}

-Having configured both Adobe Campaign Classic and AEM as a Cloud Service, the integration is now complete.
-Additionally, you can also learn how to create an Adobe Experience Manager Newsletter by reading [this page](/help/sites-cloud/integrating/creating-newsletter.md).
+With both Adobe Campaign Classic and AEM as a Cloud Service configured, the integration is now complete.

+You can now learn how to create a newsletter in Adobe Experience Manager by continuing with [this document.](/help/sites-cloud/integrating/creating-newsletter.md)